nickjbrowning/cscs-docs/docs/index.md

 -   :fontawesome-solid-key: __Logging In__

-    Once you have an account, you can set up multi factor authentification
+    Once you have an account, you can set up multi factor authentication

     [:octicons-arrow-right-24: Setting up MFA][ref-mfa]